 The Bennington Bookshop | Bennington, Vermont

 One of the most underrated best bookstores in New England is The Bennington Bookshop.
-This small, local bookstore may be tiny but is filled with tons of books, including many local travel books about Vermont and the surrounding area.
+This small, local Vermont bookstore may be tiny but is filled with tons of books, including many local travel books about the surrounding area.

 The shop also dates back to 1928 and recently opened up a brand new space after moving from Main Street.
 Their most extensive section is their children’s collection, so families especially love visiting The Bennington Bookshop.

 You even get a free bookmark for your book when you check out, so you won’t lose your place while reading!

 Books on the Square | Providence, Rhode Island